Utah Retirement Systems Boosts Stock Holdings in W. P. Carey Inc. (NYSE:WPC)

 Utah Retirement Systems boosted its position in shares of W. P. Carey Inc. (NYSE:WPC – Get Rating) by 6.7% in the 4th quarter, Holdings Channel.com reports.
 The institutional investor owned 36,576 shares of the real estate investment trust’s stock after buying an additional 2,300 shares during the period.
 Utah Retirement Systems’ holdings in W. P. Carey were worth $2,858,000 at the end of the most recent reporting period.

-Other large investors also recently bought and sold shares of the company.
-Fairfield Bush & CO. purchased a new stake in W. P. Carey during the 1st quarter worth approximately $26,000.
-Acadian Asset Management LLC purchased a new stake in W. P. Carey during the 1st quarter worth approximately $26,000.
+Several other large investors also recently bought and sold shares of WPC.
+Fairfield Bush & CO. purchased a new stake in shares of W. P. Carey in the first quarter valued at approximately $26,000.
+Acadian Asset Management LLC purchased a new stake in shares of W. P. Carey in the first quarter valued at approximately $26,000.
 Retirement Financial Solutions LLC purchased a new stake in shares of W. P. Carey in the fourth quarter valued at approximately $28,000.
 Core Wealth Advisors Inc. grew its position in shares of W. P. Carey by 66.7% in the third quarter.
 Core Wealth Advisors Inc. now owns 375 shares of the real estate investment trust’s stock valued at $26,000 after purchasing an additional 150 shares in the last quarter.
 Finally, Versant Capital Management Inc grew its position in shares of W. P. Carey by 9,375.0% in the third quarter.
 Versant Capital Management Inc now owns 379 shares of the real estate investment trust’s stock valued at $26,000 after purchasing an additional 375 shares in the last quarter.
 62.73% of the stock is currently owned by hedge funds and other institutional investors.

 Analyst Ratings Changes

 A number of equities research analysts have recently issued reports on WPC shares.
-JMP Securities restated a “market outperform” rating and issued a $86.00 price target on shares of W. P. Carey in a research report on Tuesday, March 21st.
-Royal Bank of Canada upped their price target on W. P. Carey from $86.00 to $88.00 and gave the company an “outperform” rating in a research report on Monday, February 13th.
-92 Resources restated a “maintains” rating on shares of W. P. Carey in a research report on Monday, May 1st.
-Finally, StockNews.com started coverage on W. P. Carey in a research report on Thursday, May 18th.
+StockNews.com started coverage on W. P. Carey in a research report on Thursday, May 18th.
 They issued a “hold” rating for the company.
+92 Resources reiterated a “maintains” rating on shares of W. P. Carey in a research report on Monday, May 1st.
+Royal Bank of Canada increased their price objective on W. P. Carey from $86.00 to $88.00 and gave the stock an “outperform” rating in a research report on Monday, February 13th.
+Finally, JMP Securities reiterated a “market outperform” rating and issued a $86.00 price objective on shares of W. P. Carey in a research report on Tuesday, March 21st.
 Two equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
 Based on data from MarketBeat.com, W. P. Carey currently has a consensus rating of “Moderate Buy” and a consensus price target of $86.80.

 W. P. Carey Trading Down 0.2 %